 - Developing enlarged ovaries.
 Ovarian hyperstimulation syndrome (OHSS) is a condition that can result from the use of fertility drugs.
 In response to the medication, your ovaries become overstimulated.
 Besides developing enlarged ovaries, you might experience abdominal pain and distention, gastrointestinal problems and shortness of breath.
 Signs and symptoms can develop while you’re undergoing ovulation induction or during the early stages of pregnancy.

-There are several fertility drugs for abnormal LH and FSH production.
-These drugs include:
+There are several fertility drugs for abnormal LH and FSH production as well as fertility restoration surgical procedures.

 - Human menopausal gonadotropin, or hMG, (Repronex, Menopur).
 This injected medication is for women who don’t ovulate on their own due to the failure of the pituitary gland to stimulate ovulation.
 HMG contains both FSH and LH, and directly stimulates the ovaries to ovulate.